 Crumpacker Family Library

 The Anne and James F. Crumpacker Family Library is the region’s most comprehensive visual art resource open to students, researchers, docents, staff, and the public.
-The Library’s collection of more than 35,000 volumes originated in 1895 and includes current and historical periodicals, art archives, and resources specific to the Museum’s history.
-Located on the second floor of the Mark Building, the Library’s comfortable reading room and irreplaceable, non-circulating collection provide an urban retreat for anyone interested in art.
+The Library’s collection of more than 35,000 volumes originated in 1895 and includes current and historical periodicals, art archives, and resources specific to the Museum’s history and encyclopedic art collection.
+The Library’s comfortable reading room and irreplaceable, non-circulating collection is located on the second floor of the Mark Building.

 - The Portland Center for the Visual Arts (PCVA) Archive